 Dialectical behavior therapy is a therapeutic technique initially developed for Borderline Personality Disorder but is now used to treat a range of other conditions.

 There are many strategies parents and caregivers can implement to help children manage rejection sensitivity, including the following:

 Positive affirmations are specific, simple statements that you repeat to yourself (often) to provide yourself with encouragement or motivation.

 They’re spoken in the present tense, directed toward yourself, and use positive words.
 For example: “I can…” or “I am….”

 Research shows that positive affirmations also boost self-esteem and help your child develop a positive mental attitude, helping them develop a growth mindset and a positive outlook on life.
 Using positive affirmations can also help you overcome negative thinking patterns.

 You can learn more about positive affirmations and download a free printable list of affirmations, worksheets, and coloring pages here.

 It can also be helpful for children with RSD to have a list of healthy coping strategies they can turn to when they feel rejected.

 One idea is to create a script, code word, or a hand signal your child can use when they’re feeling too emotionally overwhelmed to communicate.

-It’s important to choose coping strategies that are developmentally appropriate, and that your child can use when they actually need them, such as at school.
+It’s vital to choose coping strategies that are developmentally appropriate and that your child can use when they need them, such as at school.